Crispy, salty, and delicious, these homemade baked okra chips are roasted until light and crunchy. Great alternative to potato chips.

 They have a wonderful bakery, very expensive meats, more cheese selections than I can count, and a fantastic prepared food section.
 It's a food lover's delight.
 But...it's expensive!

 One of the things I always buy when I go is a bag of their okra chips.
-It nearly kills me to pay what they charge for them, but they're just so darned good I can't resist.
+It purely hurts my feelings to pay what they charge for them, but they're just so darned good I can't resist.
 Or I couldn't until the last two times I bought them.

 Both times they had a really bad off-taste.
 Like the oil they'd been cooked in had gone rancid.
 Yuck!
 It just broke my heart that my expensive treat went into the garbage bin.